Ask our AI-chatbot

 • The second step in the career ladder is the Researcher Project for Early Career Scientists, and has replaced the Researcher Project for Young Talents in FRIPRO.
 All researchers with 2–7 years' experience after completing a doctoral degree are eligible to apply.
 The projects have a duration of 3–4 years, and you can apply for funding for yourself, other researchers and operating costs.

-• The top step in the career ladder is a Researcher Project for Experienced Scientists, and has replaced the Researcher Project for Scientific Renewal in FRIPRO.
+• The top step in the career ladder is the Researcher Project for Experienced Scientists, and has replaced the Researcher Project for Scientific Renewal in FRIPRO.
 You must have six years' experience after a doctoral degree or approved associate professor qualifications in order to be a project manager.
 The projects have a duration of 3–8 years, and you can apply for funding for yourself, other researchers and operating costs.

 Not sure which call to choose to choose?